Skip to main content

 Document respiratory rate and effort for immediate assessment.

-1. In the Respiration section, complete the Respiratory Rate, Pulse Oximetry, and ETCO2 fields
+1. In the Respiration section, complete the Respiratory Rate, Pulse Oximetry, and ETCO2, and CO fields.

 2. Click the three-line menu, and then select Respiratory Effort from the sidebar.